Sole survivor of Australian mushroom poisoning grieves loss of wife and friends

 She also was convicted of attempting to murder Ian Wilkinson, who spent weeks in a hospital and survived after receiving a liver transplant.

-The prosecution argued for a life sentence without possibility of parole, while defense lawyers want her to become eligible for release after serving 30 years for the 2023
+The prosecution argued for a life sentence without possibility of parole, while defense lawyers want her to become eligible for release after serving 30 years.

 “The offending here is horrendous,” Justice Christopher Beale told the court.